 It should be no surprise then that her work primarily depicts charming British country roads and scenery.
 Her work is truly lovely, and she’s living proof that inspiration can always be found just around the corner!

-That’s it for some of my favorite modern linocut artists to follow on Instagram!
+That’s it for some of my favorite modern linocut artists to follow on Instagram.
 Do you have any more recommendations?
-Drop them in the comments and I’ll get them added to the article as well.
+Drop them in the comments and spread the word!